 History of the Society

-In April 2011 Fairbridge merged with The Prince’s Trust to form one organisation able to offer young people a more joined-up package of support.
-As part of The Prince’s Trust, the Fairbridge Programme continues to help some of the country’s most marginalised and disadvantaged young people to overcome their barriers and move forward towards education, employment or training.
+In April 2011 the Fairbridge charity merged with The Prince’s Trust to form one organisation able to offer young people a more joined-up package of support.
+As part of The Prince’s Trust, the work of the charity became their Fairbridge Programme (renamed Explore in 2020) and continues to help some of the country’s most marginalised and disadvantaged young people to overcome their barriers and move forward towards education, employment or training.

-In January 2014 the FGS was renamed Fairbridge Garden & Arts Society (FGAS), to better reflect the varied range of events offered to its members.
-All the profits from events and the membership subscriptions raised by FGAS go directly and exclusively to the Fairbridge Programme.
+In January 2014 FGS was renamed Fairbridge Garden & Arts Society (FGAS) to better reflect the varied range of events offered to its members.
+All the profits from events and the membership subscriptions raised by FGAS go directly and exclusively to the Explore Programme.

-FGAS’s promotion of Fulham Palace Garden Centre ended in 2014 when The Prince’s Trust decided to sell the centre in order to invest the proceeds in a way more in keeping with the aims of the combined charities and to support more young people.
-The centre remained closed for a couple of years until sold, reopening as The Palace Gardener in March 2017.
-FGAS and The Palace Gardener are considering ways to work cooperatively and re-establish the close ties of the past.
+FGAS’s promotion of Fulham Palace Garden Centre ended in 2014 when The Prince’s Trust decided to sell the Centre in order to invest the proceeds in a way more in keeping with the aims of the combined charities and to support more young people.
+The centre reopened as The Palace Gardener in March 2017, a commercial venture with no ongoing links to either charity.

 In most financial years FGAS raises around £30,000 from events, sponsorship and membership subscriptions.
 A new south London centre co-ordinates the delivery of the FGAS Explore Programme across London with Poplar continuing to provide a central London hub.

 The past two years, 2020 and 2021, have been particularly challenging for young people, many of whom have experienced real hardship, loss and a wide range of mental health problems.
 They need our help more than ever and we encourage you to provide your support by becoming a member and joining us in raising funds for the FGAS Explore Programme.